noelldev/aws-and-ts-masterclass/notes.md

 cdk diff // it will check local and those in aws cdk doctor // it will tell you if there is problem cdk destroy <cdkstackname>

+add duration
+cdk deploy --parameters duration=11 //it will have an error if higher than set maxValue in duration, you can as well check in aws console cdk destroy CdkStarterStack // stack will be deleted by some resources like bucket will be retained